-On May 12, 2020, we completed the issuance of 2.50% convertible senior notes due on May 15, 2025 (the "2025 Notes").
+On May 12, 2020, we completed the issuance of the 2025 Notes.
 The 2025 Notes are convertible into cash, shares of common stock or a combination of cash and shares of common stock at our election, based on the applicable conversion rate at such time.
-Prior to February 15, 2025, the 2025 Notes are convertible at the option of the holders of such notes under certain circumstances as provided in the governing indenture and, as of January 1, 2022, those circumstances were in effect.
+Prior to February 15, 2025, the 2025 Notes are convertible at the option of the holders of such notes under certain circumstances as provided in the governing indenture and, as of December 31, 2022, those circumstances were in effect.
 Based on the initial conversion rate of the 2025 Notes, which is subject to adjustment, the 2025 Notes are convertible into 12.9 million shares of our common stock with a maximum possible issuance of 16.5 million shares.
 The conversion of some or all of the 2025 Notes could dilute the ownership interests of existing stockholders to the extent we elect to deliver shares of our common stock upon conversion of any of the 2025 Notes.
 Any sales in the public market of the common stock issuable upon such conversion could adversely affect prevailing market prices of our common stock.